 Public transportation

-Public transportation access is a little annoying for the Kuroto ridge trailhead.
-There is no direct bus and you have to take a “mountain taxi” from the station.
-It only runs once a day and only from mid June to mid November and needs to be reserved the day before on their website.
+Public transportation access is a little difficult for the Kuroto ridge trailhead.
+There is no direct bus and you have to take a mountain taxi from the station.
+It only runs once a day and only from mid June to mid November.
+It also needs to be reserved the day before on their website.
 (There at 9:00 and back at 16:00; cost 1500¥ on weekdays/1800¥ holidays and weekend).
 Or take a normal taxi from Kobuchizawa Station.

 Last option is to walk from the closest bus stop (michi no eki).
 We picked up our other tent neighbor and she was very happy (45min walk).
 This is the longest but cheapest option.